A rider appeared outside the camp at midnight. In his left hand, he held a scroll; in his right, a severed head.

 Perhaps – and this is the doctrine of the more melancholy scholars – the rich merchant was the first, and the poor merchant came afterwards.
 After we die, they say, a mourning angel performs one last cruelty.
 The body that is still here after you have gone: deep in the black earth, it suffers a change, and every heart forever stilled becomes a cold hard blank gold coin.

-The most sorrowful of all are those who say that both tales are really a single tale, and that in some mystical sense, glimpsed only by the sages, death and the treasure were one and the same thing.
+The most sorrowful of all are those who say that both tales are really a single tale, and that in some mystical sense, glimpsed only by the sages, death and the treasure, yearning and fear, were one and the same thing.

 May God, the most glorified, the most high, who knows all things, protect us from what we seek.